tilezen/vector-datasource/SEMANTIC-VERSIONING.md

 1. **Change** feature `kind` **value** (when upstream data source reclassifies them).
 1. **Change** feature `min_zoom` &/or `max_zoom` **values** (when area or other signal changes upstream).

 **NOTE:** It is possible to query the version of individual features by looking at a feature's `source` and `id` properties and performing a lookup via the source service, but that is beyond the scope of Tilezen.
-Because of simplification, `id` properties are not always availabe due to feature merging.
+Because of simplification, `id` properties are not always available due to feature merging.

 ### LANGUAGES are not versioned